besartelezi/portfolio/README.md

 - [ ] Language button
   - The user can only select English and Dutch, since those are the languages I'm most fluent in.

 ### Header
 Links to the different pages, but make it *r e s p o n s i v e*!
+It also needs to have a light/darkmode switch button, as well as a way to let the user switch between Dutch and English.
 ### Footer
 Copyright by Besart Elezi.
 I will also research other footers and see what I can add here.